yvelikova/axway-open-docs/content/en/docs/apigw_poldev/external_connections/common_client_credentials.md

 **Enter Password**:
 You can only enter a password if you selected to request the TGT from the KDC.
 The password is used when generating the secret key.
 A secret key is not required if the TGT has been already retrieved either from a system ticket cache or from delegated credentials.

-{{< alert title="Note" color="primary" >}}By default, the password entered here is stored in clear-text form in the underlying configuration data in API Gateway.
-If necessary, the password can be encrypted using a passphrase.{{< /alert >}}
+By default, the password entered here is stored in clear-text form in the underlying configuration data in API Gateway.
+If necessary, the password can be encrypted using a passphrase.

 **Keytab**:
 If you selected to request the TGT from the KDC, you can also extract the secret key for the principal from a keytab